 A Sermon on Luke 16:14-15Read more

 Why was Jesus opposed to the Pharisees?
-In the gospels, no one is condemned more by our Lord Jesus than the religious leaders of the day, the Pharisees.
+In the gospels, no one is condemned more by the Lord Jesus than the religious leaders of the day, the Pharisees.
 Throughout the gospels, they oppose Jesus and seek to trap Him in His words.
-Eventually, as Dr. Martyn Lloyd-Jones explains in this sermon on Luke 16:14-15, they – with the help of the Romans – crucify Him.
-Jesus condemned them because they claimed to follow the Law of Moses and the prophets, yet they were ultimately religious hypocrites who loved public praise and recognition.
-Jesus condemned them because they, who claimed the be experts in the Law, not only added their own traditions to the Law of Moses, but they opposed Jesus, who is the fulfillment of the Law.
+In this sermon on Luke 16:14–15 titled “The Pharisees,” Dr. Martyn Lloyd-Jones explains that eventually the Pharisees—with the help of the Romans—crucify Him.
+Jesus condemned them because they claimed to follow the law of Moses and the prophets, yet they were religious hypocrites who loved public praise and recognition.
+Jesus condemned them because they claimed to be experts in the law and not only added their own traditions to the law of Moses, but they opposed Jesus, who is the fulfillment of the law.
 They pretended to be holy and righteous, yet they were dead on the inside.
-Dr. Lloyd-Jones powerfully proclaims that there are many today in the Church just like the Pharisees.
-They are self-righteous hypocrites who love to be thought holy but do not believe in the Gospel, and they trust in their own works for salvation.
-This false righteousness that is only concerned with looking good is condemned by Jesus because the true righteousness of the Kingdom of God comes not by anything we do.
-It comes by Christ Jesus who is our righteousness for all who believe.
+Dr. Lloyd-Jones proclaims that there are many today in the church just like the Pharisees.
+They are self-righteous hypocrites who love to be thought of as holy but do not believe in the gospel, and they trust in their own works for salvation.
+This false righteousness that is only concerned with looking good is condemned by Jesus because the true righteousness of the kingdom of God comes not by anything one does.
+It comes by Christ Jesus who is the righteousness for all who believe.

 Additional Scripture Translations

 Luke 16:14-15, New American Standard Bible (NASB)

 14Now the Pharisees, who were lovers of money, were listening to all these things and were ridiculing Him.
 15And He said to them, “You are the ones who justify yourselves in the sight of people, but God knows your hearts; because that which is highly esteemed among people is detestable in the sight of God.